FrigaaAbdou/ProvaSlide/README.md

   - margins and spacing rhythm
   - overflow rules (split slide or condense)

-### Stage F — Verification / Guardrails
+### Stage F — Verification / Guardrails (Precision pass)
 Before presenting output:
-- citation coverage validator (no missing citations in strict mode)
+- verify that each bullet/claim is supported by at least one relevant evidence excerpt
-- scope validator (citations only from selected sources/pages)
+- verify that all evidence comes only from the user-provided resources (and selected scope, if chosen)
-- level validator (reading level, jargon thresholds)
+- validate reading level constraints and slide density constraints
-- contradiction detection (if sources conflict)
+- detect contradictions (if sources conflict) and ask the user how to handle them

-- density validator (time/slide constraints)
+If something is not clearly supported:
+- the AI does not invent or “fill the gap”

-If fails → AI asks the user questions.
+- it asks the user a focused clarification question

 ---